Career Forum 2025

 • Mihaela Stroe (Romania)

-Expert in Nonverbal Intelligence, PhD in Nonverbal Communication.
-Author of four books
+Profiler & Performance Coach, PhD in Nonverbal Communication, Author of four books

 • Sujin Kim (Australia)